OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 .. prompt:: bash # auto

-    # docker pull opennebula/opennebula:5.13.85
+    # docker pull docker.io/opennebula/opennebula:5.13.85

 .. _container_deploy:

 Step 4.
 Deploy OpenNebula Front-end
 ================================================================================

 There are 2 types of supported deployments, **multi-container** and **single-container** on Docker and Podman.
-The multi-container deployment is recommended for serious usage, the single-container deployment is easier and suitable for learning, quick evaluation, and simple usage.
+The multi-container deployment is recommended for production/serious usage, the single-container deployment is easier and suitable for learning, quick evaluation, and simple usage.
 For new users, it's always good to start with the single-container first to learn and move to multi-container later.

 Each deployment type is documented in variants with